rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

     NextState = atom()
     Timeout = integer()

 The job of `prepare` is to build the _preference list_.
-The preference list is the preferred set of partitions from the ring that should participate in this request.
+The preference list is the preferred set of vnodes should participate in this request.
 Most of the work is actually done by `riak_core_util:chash_key/1` and `riak_core_apl:get_apl/3`.
 Both the get and write coordinators do the same thing here.

 1. Calculate the index in the ring that this request falls on.

 2. From this index determine the `N` preferred partitions that should handle the request.

+Here is the code.

     prepare(timeout, SD0=#state{client=Client,
                                 stat_name=StatName}) ->